 - We start with a late eighteenth-century portrait from one of the great portrait painters, Thomas Lawrence.
 It is a known and named person, Elizabeth Farren, and we know from reports at the time that it was an excellent representation.
 In a moment we will explore what is meant by a portrait as many pictures of people are not portraits in the conventional sense.
-First, it is interesting to consider the artist Thomas Lawrence and the sitter Elizabeth Farren. - And we will end with the other great nineteenth century portrait painter John Singer Sargent. - Reynolds said that the artist must present their subject in a poetic manner.
-The Scriptures say that St Paul's bodily appearance was mean, Alexander was of low stature 'None of these defects ought to appear in a piece of which he is the hero'.
+First, it is interesting to consider the artist Thomas Lawrence and the sitter Elizabeth Farren. - Thomas Lawrence was a child prodigy who was supporting his family by the time he was 11.
+He became a fashionable portrait artist by the age of 18. - One critic wrote that this portrait, showed Elizabeth Farren's 'mind and character on canvas ... arch, spirited, elegant and engaging'.
+This was a major change, previously artists were paid to create a likeness but increasingly they represented a mood or a personality. - We will end with the other great nineteenth century portrait painter John Singer Sargent. - Reynolds said that the artist must present their subject in a poetic manner.
+Although the Scriptures say that St Paul's bodily appearance was mean (or 'weak' or 'unimpressive', see 2 Corinthians 10:10) and Alexander was of low stature Reynolds said that 'None of these defects ought to appear in a piece of which he is the hero'.
+In this case Reynolds said, 'In you sire, the world will expect to see accomplished what I have failed to achieve.'
+The established artist Zoffany had also painted a portrait of Miss Farren and he unselfishly held back exhibiting it 'for a young man must be encouraged.' - Lawrence's portrait was itemised in the Royal Academy catalogue not of a lady but of an actress, a word virtually synonymous with prostitute.
+Miss Farren was displeased and it can be assumed that the Earl of Derby, who commissioned the painting, was also displeased.
+Miss Farren wrote to complain that Lawrence had made her look too thin.